Nomenclature of Phycobilin lyases and related proteins

 - CpcE/RpcE family

-- CpcE-I subfamily Forms a heterodimer with CpcF-I. The CpcE-I/CpcF-I complex attaches a PCB at cys-84 of alpha-PC (Fairchild et al., 1992; Swanson et al. 1992; Bhalerao et al. 1994; .
-The crystal structure of the heterodimer of CpcE-I/F-I
+- CpcE-I subfamily Forms a heterodimer with CpcF-I. The CpcE-I/CpcF-I complex attaches a PCB at cys-84 of alpha-PC (Fairchild et al., 1992; Swanson et al. 1992; Bhalerao et al. 1994).
+The crystal structure of the CpcE-I/CpEF-I heterodimer from Nostoc sp.
+PCC7120 was determined at 1.89-Å resolution (Zhao et al., 2017), but the crescent architecture described in this paper has recently been disputed and now thought to be a question-mark architecture (Kumaraperruma et al. 2022).

-from Nostoc sp.
-PCC7120 was determined at 1.89-Å resolution (Zhao et al., 2017). - CpcE-II subfamily Likely forms a heterodimer with CpcF-II.
+- CpcE-II subfamily Likely forms a heterodimer with CpcF-II.
 This subfamily is present only in marine Synechococcus and Cyanobium.

 - RpcE subfamily Likely forms a heterodimer with RpcF.
-The activity of the RpcE/F complex was not formerly characterized but it is thought to attach a PEB at cys-84 of alpha-PC-II in most PE-containing marine Synechococcus spp.
+The activity of the RpcE/F complex was not formerly characterized but it is thought to attach a PEB at Cys-84 of alpha-PC-II in most PE-containing marine Synechococcus spp.
 RpcE and RpcF are closely related to CpcE and CpcF, respectively.

 - CpcF/RpcF family